survivejs/react-book/manuscript/08_building_kanban.md

 }
 ```

 Using this setup we can still benefit from the HMR during development.
-For production build we generate a separate CSS. `html-webpack-plugin` will pick it up automatically and inject it into our `index.html`.
+For a production build, we generate a separate CSS. `html-webpack-plugin` will pick it up automatically and inject it into our `index.html`.

-W> Definition such as `loaders: [ExtractTextPlugin.extract('style', 'css')]` won't work and will cause the build to error instead!
-So when using `ExtractTextPlugin`, use `loader` form.
+W> Definitions such as `loaders: [ExtractTextPlugin.extract('style', 'css')]` won't work and will cause the build to error instead!
+So when using `ExtractTextPlugin`, use the `loader` form instead.

 W> If you want to pass more loaders to the `ExtractTextPlugin`, you should use `!` syntax.
 Example: `ExtractTextPlugin.extract('style', 'css!autoprefixer-loader')`.

-After running `npm run build` you should similar output:
+After running `npm run build` you should see output similar to the following:

 ```bash
 > webpack